-Mutual Support Group Attendance and Reflection (5 parts, 150 points total)
+Mutual Support Group Attendance and Reflection (4 parts, 100 points total)

-This assignment has multiple parts.
-You will attend four open meetings of mutual support groups and write a reflective journal entry about each experience (25 points each), and prepare a reflective paper about the entire experience (80 points) and how you can use what you learned in your future work.
-For details on what to include in the reflections, please review the rubrics and assignment descriptions in blackboard.
+This assignment has multiple parts and is designed to help you achieve SLO #10.
+You will attend four open meetings of mutual support groups and write a reflective journal entry about each experience (25 points each) and prepare a reflective paper about the entire experience (50 points) and how you can use what you learned in your future work.
+For details on what to include in the reflections, please review the rubrics and assignment descriptions in Canvas.
 Do not submit a "narrative" of the meeting.
 Written assignments should be reflective of your personal and academic learning.

-You will attend recovery meetings either in your area or electronically for AA, NA, and Al-Anon.
-For the fourth meeting, it is suggested that you attend a meeting for process addictions.
+You will attend recovery meetings either in your area or electronically for AA, NA, Al-Anon, and a Process Addiction (i.e., SLAA, SAA, GA, OA, EDA, WA, etc.) of your choice.
 If you would like to choose a different meeting, please discuss it with the instructor.
-Due to universal stay at home orders, students may attend meetings via synchronous web-based or telephonic platforms to complete this assignment.
-Please share with the course instructor which meeting you are planning to attend.
+While it is likely you may learn the most from attending in person meetings, you may also choose to attend meetings via synchronous web-based or telephonic platforms to complete this assignment.
 BEFORE you attend any meetings, please review all materials provided by the instructor about the topic.

-- Reflection #1 is due February 4, 2021.

-- Reflection #2 is due February 18, 2021.

-- Reflection #3 is due March 4, 2021.

-- Reflection #4 is due March 25, 2021.

-- Final Reflection/Summary Paper is due by April 15, 2021
+Please review the detailed assignments instructions posted in the learning management system before attempting this assignment.

+- Reflection #1 Alcoholics Anonymous is due February 5, 2023. - Reflection #2 Narcotics Anonymous is due February 19, 2023. - Reflection #3 Process Addictions is due March 5, 2023. - Reflection #4 Al-Anon is due April 2, 2023.